100mslive/100ms-flutter/README.md

 You can also optionally pass these fields -

 1. Track Settings - Such as joining a Room with Muted Audio or Video using the `HMSTrackSetting` object.
-More information available [here](#join-with-muted-audio-video)
+More information is [available here](https://www.100ms.live/docs/flutter/v2/features/join#join-with-muted-audio-video).

 2. User Metadata - This can be used to pass any additional metadata associated with the user using `metadata` of `HMSConfig` object.
 For Eg: user-id mapping at the application side.
-More information is available [here](../advanced-features/peer-metadata-update).
+More information is available [here](https://www.100ms.live/docs/flutter/v2/advanced-features/peer-metadata-update).

 More information about Joining a Room is [available here](https://www.100ms.live/docs/flutter/v2/features/join).